fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ##### server_settings.deferred_save_host

 Whether saving host-related information is done synchronously in the HTTP handler of the host's request, or asynchronously.
 This can provide better performance in deployments with many hosts.
-Note that this is an **experimental feature** (TODO(mna): is it?).
+Note that this is an **experimental feature**.

 - Optional setting (boolean).
 - Default value: `false`.